Cinderella

 1978: Produced by PACT, starring Tobie Cronjé and Michael McCabe as the Ugly Sisters.
 Janice Honeyman directed.

-1980: Produced by NAPAC from 9 December 1980 at the Alhambra Theatre, Durban
+1980: John Moss's version produced by NAPAC from 9 December 1980 at the Alhambra Theatre, Durban, directed by Moss.

 1982: Produced in Afrikaans as Aspoestertjie by CAPAB, from 1 July in the Nico Malan Theatre.
 Directed by Johan Esterhuizen with Marthinus Basson, Neels Coetzee, Terry Greyvenstein, Marié Human, Christo Potgieter, Russel Savadier, David van der Merwe and Lynita Crofford.
 Decor and costumes by Jenny Gillis, lighting by Malcolm Hurrell.